Boulangerie/starflow/README.md

 The goal of the `grunt-dev-workflow` is to let you define the workflow(s) you will use to work on an issue.

-> A **workflow** is a series of steps the developper has to go through in order to work on an issue/feature.
+> A **workflow** is a series of steps the developer has to go through in order to work on an issue/feature.

 A workflow is defined in the `steps` property of a target. `steps` is an array where each element can be: